Tabu-driven Quantum Neighborhood Samplers: Simulations

 Fig. \ref{energy_dist} shows the distribution given by $10^5$ samples from the last iteration's quantum state at $p=1$ and $2$.
 At $p=1$, we observe a homogeneous spread with two major humps on the left and right side of the tabu solution evaluation.
 There is a probability of $23.9\%$ of improving from it by the quantum state.
 At $p=2$, we see the distribution being shifted to lower energies, yielding an improvement probability of $75\%$.
 The average energy is 16350 for QAOA $p=1$ and 16428 for $p=2$.
 Moreover, the standard deviation of the output decreases from 79.2 to 42.
 This is expected as to the limit of infinite depth, QAOA converges to the optimum with less variance.

-Fig. \ref{energy_dist} shows also the distribution of the QUBO evaluation after running simulated annealing (SA) 1000 times with a temperature of 17.5 using 100 steps.
-We observe that unlike QAOA, the energy spread is restrained to a few points, the optimum being most present.
+When running simulated annealing 1000 times with a temperature of 17.5 using 100 steps, we observed that unlike QAOA, the energy spread is restrained to a few points, the optimum being most present.
 Decreasing slightly the temperature or the number of steps would always yield the optimum.
 However, in terms of exploration opportunities, QAOA could allow visiting different paths that may lead to fewer iterations required towards improved solutions.

 Theory shows that increasing the depth would permit QAOA to find the optimum assuming optimal parameters are found.
 But by limiting the depth, we can control how other good candidates are spread from the optimum.
 This could engender new paths to solve a problem differently, where a suboptimal solution on a subproblem leads to an easier one for QAOA towards better candidates.
 Note this can be done in different ways.
 One way would be using brute-force and perturbating or mixing the solution, which is not efficient.
 We could also have the same effect with simulated annealing.
 But in many cases, we can fail finding the optimum, and even less finding a bunch of candidates around it.
 Finally, due to its flexibility, QAOA permits to leverage modifications to introduce locality notions in a multiobjective scheme for local search, such as the previously mentioned penalty.
 In the following, we study its effect on the QAOA distribution.